dimagi/commcare-hq/docs/messaging/definitions.rst

     can change based on those choices

 IVR Gateway
-    a third party service that provides and API for handling IVR sessions
+    a third party service that provides an API for handling IVR sessions

 International Format (also referred to as E.164 Format) for a Phone Number:
     a format for a phone number which makes it so that it can be reached from any other country; the format